 During the initial evaluation, we can both decide if I am well positioned to provide the services that you need.
 If we decide to work together in psychotherapy, I will typically schedule one 53 to 55-minute session per week at a time we agree upon.
-Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 24 hours advance notice of cancellation [unless we both agree that you were unable to attend due to circumstances beyond your control].
-It is important to note that insurance companies do not provide reimbursement for cancelled sessions.
-If it is possible, I will try to find another time to reschedule the appointment.
+Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 24-hours advance notice of cancellation.
+Because missed appointments cannot be billed to insurance carriers, you will be solely responsible for paying for those appointments.